Brady, Montana

 Brady is a census-designated place and unincorporated community in Pondera County, Montana, United States.
-Its population was 140 as of the 2010 census.
+As of the 2020 census, Brady had a population of 116.
 Brady has a post office with ZIP code 59416.
 The community is located along Interstate 15.

 The post office was established in 1910.
 The town is likely named after the Brady brothers.
-Charles A. Brady was a physician and Thomas E. Brady was an attorney.
+Charles A. Brady was a physician, and Thomas E. Brady was an attorney.

 Brady is a grain marketing and distribution center.
 The area is heavily given to agricultural pursuits.
 It is located in what is referred to as the "Golden Triangle", a region renowned for its wheat and barley production.

 Geography

 Climate

 According to the Köppen Climate Classification system, Brady has a semi-arid climate, abbreviated "BSk" on climate maps.